Open Enrollment in Workday can be complex, especially with tight timelines and multiple moving parts across benefits, providers and employee events.

 5. Alternatively, you can set up a mini event to move everyone from the old plan to the new plan once OE is closed

 One of the annual updates that is crucial to make is to update pay period schedules.
-It's essential to update the pay period schedule before launching OE, as this impacts Workday’s ability to derive the per pay period number.
+Updating pay period schedules before OE is critical, as Workday uses this data to calculate per-pay-period deductions.
 This will show as $0 if you have not updated pay periods and will not recalculate once pay periods have been updated.

 #3 | Pre-Open Enrollment: ACA measurement period updates